davidgomes/XSIRC/README.md

 About
 -----
-XSIRC is a GTK3 IRC client.
-It is lightweight and very simple to use.
+XSIRC is a very simple to use and lightweight GTK3 IRC client.

 Installation
 ----------